Migrants at US-Mexico border await ruling on asylum limits

-EL PASO, Texas (AP) — Migrants along the U.S. border with Mexico sought shelter from the cold early Wednesday as they waited for the Supreme Court to rule on whether and when restrictions that prevented many from seeking asylum in the U.S. would lift.
+EL PASO, Texas (AP) — Migrants along the U.S. border with Mexico crowded into shelters Wednesday as they waited for the Supreme Court to rule on whether and when to lift pandemic-era restrictions that have prevented many from seeking asylum.

-Pandemic-era limits on border crossings had been set to expire Wednesday — and the federal government opposed an effort by some conservative-leaning states to keep them in place.
-But hours before they were about to end, the Biden administration asked the court not to remove them before Christmas.
+The limits on border crossings had been set to expire Wednesday before conservative-leaning states sought the top court's help to keep them in place.
+The Biden administration asked the court to lift the restrictions, but not before Christmas.

 Jhorman Morey, a 38-year-old mechanic from Venezuela, warmed his hands by a campfire with a half-dozen other migrants on the southern side of the Rio Grande.
-He said he was waiting for a decision on the restrictions before attempting to cross into the U.S., though other migrants waded through shallow waters toward a gate in the border fence.
+He said he was waiting for a decision on the restrictions before attempting to cross into the U.S. Other migrants waded through shallow waters toward a gate in the border fence.

-“I want them to decide” on the public health rule known as Title 42, said Morey, who arrived in the Mexican city of Juarez, across the border from El Paso, six weeks ago.
+“I want them to decide” on the public health rule known as Title 42, said Morey, who arrived six weeks ago in the Mexican city of Juarez, across the border from El Paso.
 He now rarely eats after exhausting his savings.

 Hundreds of migrants remained in line in Juarez.
 Others slept along the concrete embankments of the Rio Grande.
 A nearby shelter reached its capacity Tuesday night, stranding many outside.